lastzero/test-tools/README.md

 Dependency Injection
 --------------------

-`TestTools\TestCase\UnitTestCase.php` contains an integrated DI container for more productive testing:
+`TestTools\TestCase\UnitTestCase` contains an integrated DI container for more productive testing:

     use TestTools\TestCase\UnitTestCase;